 - Recruit another family to agree to share a nanny when one of you has a nanny call in sick.
 It’s a good backup plan when your nanny is sick, rather than your child, as it’s not so easy to burden another family and their nanny with a sick child.

 - Rely on nearby family or friends.
 They are likely the people most willing to help care for your child when he is sick, and it’s comforting to you and your child to have the familiarity.

 - Check online to see if there is a local hospital or daycare drop in specializing in caring for sick children.
 These are often available in bigger cities, and while they are costly, you’ll have an easier time leaving your sick child when you know medical professionals are caring for him.
 To find out if there is a center in your area, contact the National Association of Sick Child Day Care Centers, (205) 324-8447.

 - Look over your employer benefits to see if there is backup care provided by your employer.
 It’s becoming more common for employer’s to provide a childcare benefit, oftentimes the benefit includes last-minute childcare.

 - Your friends and social network are often your best child care resources.
 Ask around to see if anyone sends their child to a daycare center that provides one-day daycare or drop-in childcare.
 Compile a list of a few centers and visit them before adding them to your back-up plan.

-There you go!
-Determine which of these last-minute methods will work best for your family, and do your homework now so that you have a solid back-up childcare plan in place for when you really need one.
+Now that you know some ways to find last-minute child care – determine which of these last-minute methods will work best for your family, and do your homework now so that you have a solid back-up childcare plan in place for when you really need one.
 An emergency childcare plan should be a part of everyone’s parenting arsenal.
 It will save you from endless stress!